This post may contain affiliate links. Please read our disclosure policy.

 How To Make This Veggie Pita Sandwich Recipe

-See recipe card below for ingredient quantities and full instructions.
+See the recipe card below for full, detailed instructions

 No cooking needed!
-Just chop up the veggies, toss together to make a salad, and stuff into the pita!
+Just chop up the veggies, toss together to make a salad, and stuff into the pita.

-Toss Salad – In a large bowl, toss the lettuce, veggies, cheese, and herbs.
+• Toss Salad – In a large bowl, toss the lettuce, veggies, cheese, and herbs.
 Season with a pinch of salt and pepper, to taste, and drizzle with the dressing.

-Storage
+Storage Tips

 If you’re expecting to have leftovers or making these for meal prep, then it’s best to wait to toss the salad with the dressing and stuff the pitas until just before serving.
 Otherwise, the dressing will make the veggies and pita soft.